ryanbae89/robo-sapiens/README.md

 # robo-sapiens

-**Robo-Friends** is a project that LoRA fine-tunes LLMs on group chat data to mimic the personalities and writing styles of specific friend groups.
+**robo-sapiens** is a project that LoRA fine-tunes LLMs on group chat data to mimic the personalities and writing styles of specific friend groups.
 It includes:

 1. **Data Processing** (from raw chat exports to training-ready data)
 2. **LLM Training** (LoRA fine-tuning on top of a base model)